Glossary of Terms

 Exonum uses Merkle trees and a similar data structure for maps (Merkle Patricia tree) to collect the entire blockchain state into a single state hash recorded in blocks, and to provide proofs to light clients.

 In cryptographic terms, a Merkle tree applies a commitment scheme to the list of elements in such a way that the size of any opening of the commitment is logarithmic with respect to the number of elements in the list.

 A digitally signed piece of data transmitted through an Exonum network.
 There are 2 major kinds of messages:

-A blockchain which maintainers are a limited set of entities with established real-world identities.
-Accordingly, validator nodes in a permissioned blockchain are few in numbers and are authenticated with the help of public-key cryptography.
+A blockchain in which maintainers are a limited set of entities with established real-world identities.
+Accordingly, validator nodes in a permissioned blockchain are few in number and are authenticated with the help of public-key cryptography.

 Permissioned blockchains usually use variations of authenticated consensus.

 A service endpoint that can be used to administer a local instance of the service.
-As an example, private API can be used to change the local configuration of the service.
+As an example, private API can be used to change the local configuration of a service.

 Private key as per the Ed25519 specification.
 Each private key corresponds to a specific public key.
 The knowledge of a private key is necessary to create digital signatures over messages, which could be later verified against the message and the corresponding public key.

 libsodium, private keys occupy 64 bytes in the binary